NARPNet/NARPNet_NCS/README.md

 To use these, you really need to tell FLDIGI to show the 48 macros with *View / View/Hide 48 macros*.
 This will show all 48 macro buttons.

-The files are really subject to change but here is a basic description of what's there right now.
+Thee files are likely to change but here is a basic description of what's there right now.

 * `NARPNet_NCS.mdf`: the main NARPNet NCS macro file.